-All ProsperiTea Planning and Tea T.I.M.E. clients get an Investment Policy Statement (“IPS”) .
-It establishes what asset allocation we agree is appropriate for the client’s risk tolerance and risk capacity.
+All ProsperiTea Planning and Tea T.I.M.E. people get an Investment Policy Statement (“IPS”) .
+It establishes what asset allocation we agree is appropriate for the person’s risk tolerance and risk capacity.
 We create individualized target portfolios that considers what you have already and where you have it, as well as how to get the highest return for the lowest risk.
 Or, to put it another way, how to have the least risk for the highest possible return.

 The real value of having an IPS is when the markets get exciting.
 That’s when actual humans want to do the exact wrong thing: buy high when things are going up, or sell low when things are going down.
 An IPS says, “in a cold sober moment we decided we wanted an allocation of XX/YY/ZZ, so if that gets out of whack we’ll sell the thing that grew too high and buy some of the stuff that is in the dumps.”
 Voila, a bit of pruning and backfilling in and you’ve made a lovely garden.